akopdev/nbcat/README.md

 # 📦 nbcat

-`nbcat` lets you preview Jupyter notebooks directly in your terminal.
+`nbcat` let you preview Jupyter notebooks directly in your terminal.
 Think of it as `cat`, but for `.ipynb` files.

-## 🚀 Features
+## Features

-- Fast and lightweight with minimal external dependencies
+- Very fast and lightweight with minimal dependencies
 - Preview remote notebooks without downloading them
-- Supports for all Jupyter notebook versions - including legacy formats
+- Supports for all Jupyter notebook versions, including old legacy formats

+## Motivation

+The idea of previewing notebooks in a terminal is not new - there have been many previous attempts to achieve it.
+However, most are either slow and overengineered with a ton of half-working features, or they're outdated and incompatible with modern Python.

+I was looking for a simple tool that let me quickly render Jupyter notebooks without switching context from my terminal window or installing a ton of dependencies.

+Please note, that `nbcat` doesn't aim to replace JupyterLab.
+If you need a full-featured terminal experience, I recommend checking out [euporie](https://euporie.readthedocs.io/) instead.

-## 📦 Installation
+## Installation

 From the command line using pip: